yusefnapora/m1-multimc-hack/README.md

 ### Deal with Gatekeeper

-At some point you might get an error message popping up saying that macOS can't verify that some `.dylib` file or other wasn't signed and Apple can't prove that it's not malware.
+At some point you might get an error message popping up saying that some `.dylib` file or other wasn't signed and Apple can't prove that it's not malware.
 This happens whenever you try to run a binary file which isn't code-signed.
 I'm not 100% sure if this happens when you clone this repo via git, so this may be a non-issue.
 If it does happen, here's what to do.

 While you can tediously go through each library in the Finder, right click on them and "Open" them, this is super annoying.